LionelBeato/coatimundis/README.md

 - *dark pattern* : a design pattern that is typically user-agressive or exploitative.

+## E

+- *encapsulation* : the concept that code can be wrapped or contained by other code for safety and security purposes.

 ## I

+- *inheritance* : the concept that objects can have properties that stem from parent objects; "the child can do everything the parent can, plus more."

 - *interface* : a class that does not have implementation and which other classes can implement.